LaurentTreguier/vscode-simple-icons/CONTRIBUTING.md

 ### Special files

 Special files refer to variations of the basic file icon, such as JSON or plain text files for example.
+This is generally used for languages that are programmation languages but markup languages and such.

 Just like folders, special files have a specific color to differentiate them from basic files.
-In addition, they have a transparent pattern that have (just like logos on special folders) a minimal 20px margin.
+In addition, they have a transparent pattern with (just like logos on special folders) a minimal 20px margin.